 - 1. Garments and items worn, which are not considered in good taste or those that provoke attention, criticism, or detract from the learning process, are not permitted. - 2.
 Students must wear shoes at all times.
 Absolutely no flip flops or thongs that contain a removable strap.
 (This does not prohibit sandals.) - 3.
 No hats or sunglasses will be worn in any of the buildings.
-(Main high school, junior high, elementary, cafeteria, band hall, vocational agriculture classroom, functional living center, or any of the hallways.
+(Main high school, junior high, elementary, cafeteria, band hall, vocational agriculture classroom, Laura's Legacy Center, or any of the hallways.
 Appropriate caps will be allowed in the gymnasiums.)
-Caps or hats brought into the building will be confiscated immediately and returned only to a parent or at the end of the semester.
+Caps or hats brought into the building will be confiscated immediately and returned at the end of the day.
 Do rags or bandanas will not be allowed at any time.
 These rules apply any time of the day that the student is on school property or in attendance of a school event at another school.
 Exceptions should be discussed with the building principal. - 4.
 Ornaments in, on, or around the ears of male students and piercing of any other body part that is visible, including the tongue of any student, this will include the ornamentation of the mouth with such distractions as "grills" will not be allowed.
 (Extracurricular sponsors may require additional restrictions for participation in their events.
-Such restrictions shall be made known to the student and parent or guardian.)

-- 5. All shirts when worn as an outer garment shall be of a length that covers the shoulder from the base of the neck to the tip of the shoulder; designed so that the neckline does not reveal cleavage; any portion of the back; and designed to cover all undergarments, including at the sleeve-line and the neckline.
-Shirts worn over tights or excessively tight pants must come down halfway between the fingertips and the knees.
-Boys shall not wear sleeveless shirts. - 6.
-Shorts/Skirts will be allowed under the following guidelines: - A. Shorts/Skirts/Skorts shall extend to midway between the fingertips and the knee. - B. All shorts will be hemmed.
+Such restrictions shall be made known to the student and parent or guardian.) - 5.
+All shirts when worn as an outer garment shall be of a length that covers the shoulder from the base of the neck to the tip of the shoulder; designed so that the neckline does not reveal cleavage; any portion of the back; and designed to cover all undergarments, including at the sleeve-line and the neckline.
+Shirts worn over tights or excessively tight pants must come down below the fingertips.
+Boys shall not wear sleeveless shirts.
+Girls will not be permitted to wear spaghetti string or racer back type tops. - 6.
+Shorts/Skirts will be allowed under the following guidelines: - A. Shorts/Skirts/Skorts shall extend below the fingertips. - B. All shorts will be hemmed.
 Cutoffs will not be allowed unless hemmed appropriately. - C. There will be no wind shorts, biker shorts, gym shorts, or excessively tight shorts.
-Shorts must button and zip or if they are athletic shorts they must be banded and hemmed retail shorts.
-(This does not include skorts.) - D. Any shorts deemed unacceptable by the principal or designee will not be allowed. - 7.
+Shorts must button and zip or if they are other styles of shorts they must be banded and hemmed retail shorts, with the hem of an equal length around the legs.
+(This does not include skorts.) - D. Any shorts deemed unacceptable by the principal will not be allowed. - 7.
 Excessively tight pants or tops are inappropriate.
-Holes in pants cannot be above midway between the fingertips and the knees. - 8.
-Warm-ups and wind pants are acceptable under the following conditions: - A. They must have a heavy elastic waist band. - B. They must be kept in good condition and repair. - 9.
+Holes in pants cannot be above the fingertips. - 8.
+Warm-ups and wind pants are acceptable under the following conditions:

+- A. They must have a heavy elastic waist band. - B. They must be kept in good condition and repair. - 9.
 Pants that are pajama bottoms are not allowed.
 (Examples are pants that pull up and have a tie like pajamas.)
 Sagging pants will not be allowed. - 10.
 Students are responsible for keeping themselves, their hair, and their clothing clean.
 Hair is to be neat, clean and well-groomed, and styled so that vision will not be obstructed.
-Hair will not be colored in a manner that is an unnatural manner by color, wig or weave, and/or streaking.
+Hair will not be colored in a manner that is an unnatural shade by coloring and/or streaking.
 Length and style of hair may have to be regulated to eliminate any health or safety hazards and to prevent any disruptions of normal school operation.
-Students may be required to wear, for safety or health reasons, hairrestraining devices during shop, food preparation classes or labs of any kind. - 11.
-Facial hair will not be allowed.
-Side burns must extend no lower than the earlobes.
+Students may be required to wear, for safety or health reasons, hair-restraining devices during labs of any kind.